 Content Security Policy (CSP) considerations

-- Follow your organization's standard procedures to contact your web or security team.
+When requesting a CSP exception, follow your organization's standard procedures to contact your web or security team.